Career Development: Employment Statistics

 Students come to GGU Law with a range of professional goals as diverse as their backgrounds.
-Law Career Services (LCS) staff work with students individually to tailor the job search to their specific goals.
-We encourage you to contact GGU Law Career Services at firstname.lastname@example.org or 415-442-6625.
+Law Career Development (LCD) staff work with students individually to tailor the job search to their specific goals.
+We encourage you to contact GGU Law Career Development at email@example.com or 415-442-6625.
 Our career advisors are eager to tell you about the unique services and resources we provide to our students and alumni to support them in their successful transition from law school to career.

 Slight differences between the NALP and ABA reports linked above are due to differing methodology.

 Class of 2014 graduates found a variety of ways to launch their legal careers.
 GGU collected employment information (link) from 98.9% of the class of 2014, approximately ten months after they graduated.
 Of our graduates who reported they were employed, the great majority of them (83%) were employed in jobs that required bar passage (76 graduates) or where a JD provided an advantage (22 graduates).

 While this information may be helpful in understanding general employment trends, it cannot provide the full picture of the experience of our graduates or predict future employment outcomes.

 EMPLOYMENT BY TYPE OUT OF TOTAL EMPLOYED

 Members of GGU's Class of 2014 have found long-term, full-time positions with a variety of employers, including:

 - Alameda County District Attorney's Office